FAQ for G Suite administratorsAre licenses assigned to all users in the domain by default?

 - Vault retention policies will no longer apply to the user's data.

-- Any email or chats deleted by the user will be purged from Google's systems.
+- Any data deleted by the user will be purged from Google's systems.

 Before unlicensing, the G Suite administrator should talk to the organization's Vault administrators, Vault investigators, or the legal or compliance team to confirm that the user no longer needs a license.